Pumpkin/guardian/README.md

 Guardian imports Amazon S3 access logs into a local Postgres database.
 Useful for reporting on usage and keeping an eye on transfer costs.

+Additional information on how Guardian fits into the S3 analysis of Cloudapp can be found [here](https://github.com/cloudapp/engine/wiki/Guardian)

 ## Setup

 ### Enable bucket logging